 Figure 5.4: Multi-Site smFISH using flourophore-containing ligamers The simplest form of a multi-site FISH SeqZip experiment.
 Five ligamers are used, with two hybridizing to the beginning and end of a target RNA sequence (e.g. and exon), and having unique fluorescent labels (Cy3 and Cy5 in this case).
 The use of the third ligamer, containing an addressable barcode is used to report on these two ligamers hybridizing to the same RNA.
 Use of flanking ligamers allows for amplification, downstream analysis, and trouble shooting.

 A logical extension of the multi-site SNP detection application described above is the use of SeqZip in multi-site FISH probes Figure (5.4).
 Advances in FISH, microscopy, fluorescent moieties, and image processing are making this type of experiment more approachable.
 A multi-site FISH SeqZip experiment could be used to ask some of the questions described in section 5.2.3, including precursor integrity and location, without the need for downstream processing.
+Do you think that working with a fixed sample will allow the ligation to occur knowing that it must require some free movement of the RNA so that the two ligamers come in close contact?
+Do you think you could potentially miss some of the RNAs that are not in a good conformation to allow ligamer ligation?
+Would you actually need a ligation step or could you just simply anneal the ligamers to the target RNA (each in a different color) and then look for the color combination?

 5.3.4.3 Introduction of destruction sequences

 Introduction of unique sequences into a ligation product is a powerful feature of SeqZip.
 In addition to the other proposed uses (barcoding, sites of priming, sequence diversity, etc) the sequences introduced could also be used to eliminate ligation products.
 Restriction enzymes or elimination via selective hybridization, similar removal of ribosomal RNA sequences during HTS library preparation [Chen and Duan, 2011], are two potential ways to remove products of ligation.
+Why would you want to remove some of the ligation products?
+Is it to remove background (like a downstream ligamer ligating to the 5’ end of an upstream ligamer?)?
+Or in the case of a transcriptome wide Seq zip experiment, to remove unwanted abundant transcripts?
+It would be great if you expand your thoughts further.

 5.3.4.4 Re-purposing the SOLiD Platform

 Custom sequences within ligamers could also be used to generalize exon identity.
 Put another way, ligamers representing the first exon of a message could be given a specific barcode, second exons another barcode, and so on.
 Then, using a sequencing platform such as SOLiD and custom hybridization/sequencing oligos, florescent signal would report not the sequence, but the numeric ID of the exon within the target message.
 A few rounds of traditional sequencing could identify the mRNA from each spot, and a simplistic schema of exon arrangement could be interpreted from the ligation product.
 This would require major SeqZip optimization, bioinformatic transformation of a given transcriptome annotation, transcriptome-wide design and synthesis of ligamers, and customization of the SOLiD ligation chemistry.
 But it would be extremely useful and informative for complete and routine transcriptome quantification.
+This would be really cool if available!0-

 5.4 Final Thoughts